emicklei/hazana/README.md

 Hazana is created for load tests that use (generated) gRPC clients in Go to communicate to gRPC services (in any supported language).
 In addition, by providing the Attack interface, any client and protocol could potentially be tested with this package.

-Compared to existing HTTP load testing tools (e.g. tsenart/vegeta) that can send raw HTTP requests, this package requires the use client code to perform the request.
+Compared to existing HTTP load testing tools (e.g. tsenart/vegeta) that can send raw HTTP requests, this package requires the use of client code to send the requests and receive the response.
-Consequently, time to send a request and receive a response includes time spent on marshalling that request and unmarshalling a response.

 ### Attack